VENKATESHWARI8701/Projects/README.md

 ## Frontend

 The frontend is a React application that allows users to:
-- Upload documents (PDF, DOC/DOCX, HTML/HTM) to the knowledge base
+- Upload documents (PDF, DOC/DOCX, HTML/HTM, text) to the knowledge base
 - View all files in the knowledge base
 - Delete files from the knowledge base
 - Chat with an AI assistant that can answer questions based on the uploaded documents